codeproblem/codeproblem.github.io/_posts/codewars/python/2020-05-11-reverse-words.markdown

     reversed_words.append(word[::-1])
 ```

-#### 4. Joining the array of reversed words into a single string
+#### 4. Joining the list of reversed words into a single string

-The last thing I need to do is join the array of reversed words into a single string and return the result.
+The last thing I need to do is join the list of reversed words into a single string and return the result.
 I'll join the `reversed_words` using a `' '` delimiter:

 ```python
 return ' '.join(reversed_words)